nens/threedi-docs/source/d_api.rst

 Here you can find a more `detailed technical overview <https://nens.github.io/threedi-openapi-client/usage/>`_  of our API.

 .. note::
     To use the API v3 with a model created earlier with API v1, you need to re-run inpy for your model.
 After that it will appear in both API v1 and v3.
-Find out how to re-run inpy `here <https://docs.3di.live/d_threedi_versioning.html#rerun_inpy>`_.
+Find out how to re-run `inpy <https://docs.3di.live/d_threedi_versioning.html#rerun_inpy>`_.

+[add] examples, link to notebooks of Valerie

+[add] a little history of our API (refer to v1) explain there is no v2

+.. _api_v1:

 API v1